Han Jian (Zhenguo warlord)

-Han Jian (韓建) (855-August 15, 912), courtesy name Zuoshi (佐時), was a warlord late in the Chinese Tang dynasty, who eventually became a subject of the succeeding Later Liang state.
-He is most well known for having had Emperor Zhaozong of Tang under his control at his power base at Hua Prefecture (華州, in modern Weinan, Shaanxi) from 896 to 898 and slaughtering the imperial princes while Emperor Zhaozong was there.
+Han Jian (韓建; 855 – August 15, 912), courtesy name Zuoshi (佐時), was a warlord and official of the Tang and Later Liang dynasties of China.
+He is most well known for having had Emperor Zhaozong of Tang under his control at his power base at Hua Prefecture (華州; in modern-day Weinan, Shaanxi) from 896 to 898 and slaughtering the imperial princes while Emperor Zhaozong was there.
+He served as chancellor of the Later Liang dynasty.

 During Tang dynasty

 Background and early career

 Han Jian was born in 855, during the reign of Emperor Xuānzong of Tang.
 He was from Xu Prefecture (許州, in modern Xuchang, Henan).
 His ancestors, including his father Han Shufeng (韓叔豐), had served for generations in the army.
 When Qin Zongquan took over Cai Prefecture (蔡州, in modern Zhumadian, Henan) in 880, he encouraged people to join his army, and Han Jian did.

 In 881, when the eunuch general Yang Fuguang was able to persuade Zhou Ji the military governor (jiedushi) of Zhongwu Circuit (忠武, headquartered at Xu Prefecture) to renounce his allegiance to Huang Chao — a major agrarian rebel who had captured the Tang capital Chang'an, forced then-reigning Emperor Xizong (Emperor Xuānzong's grandson) to flee to Chengdu, and declared himself the emperor of a new state of Qi — and return to the Tang fold, Yang also persuaded Qin to send forces to contribute to the war efforts against Huang's Qi state.
 Yang organized his army into eight corps, commanded by Lu Yanhong, Jin Hui (晉暉), Wang Jian, Han Jian, Zhang Zao (張造), Li Shitai (李師泰), and Pang Cong (龐從) respectively.
 Han thereafter served under Yang.

 Yang Fuguang died in 883 while stationed at Hezhong Circuit (河中, in modern Yuncheng, Shanxi) and still fighting against Huang.
 Instead of continuing to fight against Huang, Lu decided to take his troops and rove around the region, pillaging as he went.
 Wang, Han, Zhang, Jin, and Li followed him as well.
 Later in 883, Lu captured Xingyuan (興元, in modern Hanzhong, Shaanxi) the capital of Shannan West Circuit (山南西道), expelling the military governor Niu Xu (牛勗) and claiming the title of acting military governor.
 He commissioned Han and the other Zhongwu corps commanders as prefects within Shannan West, but did not allow them to actually report to their prefectures.
 He was particularly suspicious of Wang and Han because of their deep friendship, but wanting to comfort them, he often treated them well.
 Wang and Han realized Lu's intentions, however, and in fall 884, with Emperor Xizong's trusted eunuch Tian Lingzi secretly tempting them with offers of good treatment, they, along with Zhang, Jin, and Li, abandoned Lu and fled to Chengdu to serve under Tian.
 After Emperor Xizong returned to Chang'an in 885 after Huang's defeat, Han was made the defender of Tong Pass and the prefect of Hua Prefecture.